jatla00/script.gamestarter/README.md

 #### AdvancedLauncher:

-Another way to launch RetroArch games, amiga roms and GameMaker Pi ports, is using [AdvancedLauncher](https://github.com/edwtjo/advanced-launcher), located also under Program Addons.
+The most "Kodi-like" way to launch RetroArch games, amiga roms and GameMaker Pi ports, is using [AdvancedLauncher](https://github.com/edwtjo/advanced-launcher), located also under Program Addons.
 Using this you will get all your games just like your movies or music, integrated in Kodi.

 ![screenshot-advlauncher-context](https://github.com/bite-your-idols/gamestarter-openelec/raw/master/assets/screenshot-advlauncher-context.png)